 Outlook: Originally created to serve mainly Microsoft Accounts, Outlook is able to manage Gmail, Yahoo and other popular email services.
 However, Outlook seem to push emails rather slowly and does not support branded emails really well.

 Hop: Discovered and featured on Snapchat, Hop is the new generation of email clients.
-It simplifies the way you handle your email accounts and display your mail in a way similar to Chat Applications/Text Messages.
+It simplifies the way you handle your email accounts and displays your mail in a way similar to Chat Applications/Text Messages.
 You also have the option of forming groups and conversations.

 Scanners are getting obsolete ever since the iPhone was created.
 If you still own one, you are getting obsolete too.
 The apps listed below are bound to help you a great deal.